mostertg/fds/src/04_set_maps.md

 ```

 Quicksort (1959), named by its author Tony Hoare, is not really quick.
 Its worst-case running time on $n$ elements is $\mathcal{O}(n^{2})$, and embarrassingly, one bad case is already-sorted data.
 But it is a sort that is easy to code, and for arrays it can be made to operate without any additional data storage.
-The name is somewhat redeemed by the facts that if the data is random (all permutations equally likely, as above), the running time is $O(\log n)$ with high probability, and this is also true of the running time on a fixed input if the pivot element is chosen uniformly at random from all possibilities, instead of always using the first element.
+The name is somewhat redeemed by the facts that if the data is random (all permutations equally likely, as above), the running time is $\mathcal{O}(n \log n)$ with high probability, and this is also true of the running time on a fixed input if the pivot element is chosen uniformly at random from all possibilities, instead of always using the first element.
 We can derive both of these two facts from our treap analysis.

 Given data for quicksort, we can form the tree of recursive applications on nonempty data, where a node is labelled with the pivot element.
 If we form a random permutation of the elements as above, by assigning an independent random priority to each element in the treap manner and then sorting by increasing priority, the tree of recursive applications is exactly the treap (or the BST formed by insertions in order of priority).
 If we charge each element with its share of the cost needed to figure out where it goes in the partition, then the total cost assigned to an element is the depth in the treap.
 We know the height of the tree is $\mathcal{O}(\log n)$
 with high probability, so the sum of the depths is $\mathcal{O}(n \log n)$ with high probability, and the total cost of quicksort has the same bound.
 Alternately, if we pick the pivot element to be the element of minimum priority, then at each recursive application, the pivot is equally likely to be any element in the set under consideration (since the fact that some previously-chosen pivots had smaller priority than any element in the set does not favour one element over another), so this models the random-pivot idea, and again the running time has the same bound.